 The student's Major Professor and members of the student's Guidance Committee can offer further advice on preparation and on what to expect, as can recent graduates.
-To illustrate the standards the department requires, past Dissertations are available for perusal in Room 148 Plant Biology Laboratory.
-Bear in mind that a Dissertation must contain original research, be written in a scholarly manner, and significantly contribute to the body of knowledge of the discipline.
-Since science is continually evolving, the more recent Dissertations will be more representative of the standards that must be met.
+Note that a Dissertation must contain original research, be written in a scholarly manner, and significantly contribute to the body of knowledge of the discipline.